 If the answer is yes, depending on the review site, you may be able to contest the review with the site’s customer support.
 Additionally, if you believe most people would realize from reading it that the reviewer is a legitimate “crazy”, you may want to post a more forceful written response, and then report it.

 Fourth: Are you doing enough to encourage positive customer reviews and feedback?

 Simple fact: Most all sites post reviews in chronological order, from newest to oldest.
 So the latest favorable reviews you receive can effectively “bury” the older unfavorable reviews.
 Essentially, the best defense against bad reviews is the encouragement of good ones.
 Out with old, in with the new!

 Our advice is to adopt an online reputation management system or protocol that promotes customer feedback and advertises positive reviews – on your website, in search engines, and in social media.

 The Bottom Line on Bad Reviews

-As a business owner, it’s important to understand that you will never please people 100% of the time, no matter how hard you try.
+As a business owner, it’s important to understand that you can’t please all of the people all of the time.
 Ultimately, negative reviews are just part of doing business.
-Use negative online patient reviews as a positive force, and you’ll never wish to make them going away again.
+Use negative online patient reviews as a positive force, and you’ll never wish them gone again!